ssorj/skupper-cli-spec/README.md

 [Link-specific help text]

 $ skupper link create token.yaml
-Waiting for "link-2" to become active...
+Waiting for link "link-2" to become active...
 Link "link-2" is active
+You can now delete token.yaml.
+It is no longer usable.

 $ skupper link get
 NAME     STATUS   COST